Using Molecular Embeddings in QSAR Modeling: Does it Make a Difference?: Results and discussion

+For regression tasks, as shown in Figure \ref{fig:q1_scatter_regression}, a similar scenario is observed: traditional molecular representations were among the top performing representations in all datasets and for all regression methods.
+In particular, \textit{molecular descriptors} and \textit{SA-BiLSTM} generally attained the best results on GBR and FFNN in all three datasets.
+In particular for GBR, the differences between the results of these two representations were not significant. \textit{SA-BiLSTM}, which was the top performing representation in FFNN, yielded significantly better results than those obtained by the unsupervised representations.
+A similar phenomenon was observed for traditional representations, except for \textit{Mol2Vec\_100} and \textit{Mol2vec\_300} which generally yielded results on a par with the traditional representations.
+In dataset \textit{Lipophilicity}, although the results for FFNN were different among the representations, these differences were no statistically significant among traditional representations, supervised embeddings, and unsupervised embeddings \textit{Mol2Vec} and \textit{SMILESVec}, as it can be seen in Figure \ref{fig:tukey} (c).

-Our second research question (Q2) intended to determine whether supervised molecular embeddings could surpass unsupervised molecular embeddings in terms of classification performance.
-In this case, we conducted a two-way ANOVA test among all learned molecular embeddings, which once again provided statistical evidence supporting the fact that the results obtained using different embedding methods were significantly different.
-Afterward, we performed a pairwise Tukey test to compare the results obtained in each classifier using the supervised embeddings against the unsupervised embeddings.
+Our second research question (Q2) intended to determine whether supervised molecular embeddings could surpass unsupervised molecular embeddings in classification and regression tasks.
+We conducted a two-way ANOVA test among all learned molecular embeddings.
+Afterward, we performed a pairwise Tukey test to compare the results using the supervised embeddings against the unsupervised embeddings on each classifier.

-After such analysis, and as it is shown by Figure \ref{fig:q1_scatter}, we observed that the results obtained using the supervised representation \textit{SA-BiLSTM} were generally significantly better than the results obtained employing unsupervised embeddings, especially in the case of the balanced datasets (\textit{SR-ARE}, \textit{SR-MMP} and \textit{PCBA-686978}).
+As shown in Figures \ref{fig:q1_scatter_classification} and \ref{fig:q1_scatter_regression}, the results obtained using the supervised representation \textit{SA-BiLSTM} were generally significantly better than the results obtained employing unsupervised embeddings.
+In classification tasks, \textit{SA-BiLSTM} was the top performing learned embedding in all balanced datasets (\textit{SR-ARE}, \textit{SR-MMP} and \textit{PCBA-686978}).
 This observation, however, did not hold in the case of the NB-based classifiers, for which no significant differences among classification results were observed in any of the datasets.
-In the case of datasets \textit{SR-ATAD5}, \textit{HIV} and \textit{PCBA-686978}, \textit{SA-BiLSTM} attained similar results to those obtained by \textit{Mol2Vec\_100} and \textit{Mol2Vec\_300} in all classifiers except RF, which might be related to the fact that \textit{SA-BiLSTM} is trained using a form of \textit{Mol2Vec} embeddings.
+In the case of datasets \textit{SR-ATAD5}, \textit{HIV} and \textit{PCBA-686978}, \textit{SA-BiLSTM} attained similar results to those obtained by \textit{Mol2Vec\_100} and \textit{Mol2Vec\_300} in all classifiers except RF.
+This might be explained by the fact that \textit{SA-BiLSTM} is trained using a form of \textit{Mol2Vec} embeddings.
+In the case of regression tasks, \textit{SA-BiLSTM} was also the top performing embedding in all datasets, showing significantly better results than those obtained by unsupervised representations.
+In dataset \textit{Lipophilicity}, no significant differences were observed between the results of \textit{PaccMann} and \textit{SMILESVec} embeddings in GBR, and between the results of \textit{Mol2Vec} and \textit{SA-BiLSTM} embeddings in FFNN.